-It has lots of selection, user-friendly tools, and is the supported source for artists.
+It has lots of selection, user-friendly tools, and is a supported source for artists.
 Licensing is royalty-free, starting from $49.

-A good selection with tracks, loops, and sound effects.
+A good selection of tracks, loops, and sound effects.
 Many collections are available.
 This is my favorite place to check out.
 It is royalty-free starting from $99/year.

 With a huge selection and great music genres, it is easy to use.
 It has royalty-free licensing with moderate pricing.

 This is a well-known platform for good music.
 The search mechanism is not as easy, but you will get used to it.
 There are great artists and selections from all around the world.
 Licensing is Creative Commons.

 This is an artist-based website.
 You get access to Benjamin Tissot’s amazing tracks for all kinds of projects such as animations, movies, and commercials.
 It is easy to search through and licensing is royalty-free.

 With top selections and good music, it can be a little bit costly.
 But, free options are available for personal use.
 Licencing is Creative Commons.

 Another artist-based website that you can use completely free with attribution or $20 per track if you don’t want attribution.
 Pieces of music are created by Kevin Macleod’s for different kinds of projects.
 Licensing is royalty-free.